Student Matinee Information

 Audio Described student matinee performances are available.
-If you are unable to attend the scheduled performances, we are sometimes able to schedule additional Audio Described.
+If you are unable to attend the scheduled performances, we are sometimes able to schedule additional Audio Described performances.
 We request at least 3 weeks notice to schedule this service.
-CTC is happy to reserve seats close up for students with visual impairments.
-Touch tours available upon request.
+CTC is happy to reserve seats close to the front for students with visual impairments.

 Sensory Processing Sensitivities

 Students are welcome to enjoy the show however they see fit.
 We understand that sometimes the theatre experience may be a sensory overload for some students.
 Students are welcome to bring fidgets, manipulatives, or support objects.
 Noise canceling headphones are available upon request.
 Our lobbies have a live feed monitor that allows students to watch from the lobby if needed.
 The UnitedHealth Group Stage has a quiet room that allows students to hear and see the play with a separation from the audience.